 The Internet Protocol (IP) is the fundamental addressing scheme of the internet.
 Every device connected to the internet has an IP address.
 IP defines how packets are formatted with source and destination addresses, and how routers should forward them.

 IP routing is stateless and hop-by-hop: each router on the path to the destination looks at the packet's destination IP address, consults its routing table, and forwards the packet to the next router that is closer to the destination.
-Routers dynamically maintain routing tables using protocols like BGP (Border Gateway Protocol), which propagates reachability information across the internet's thousands of independent networks (Autonomous Systems).
+Routers dynamically maintain routing tables using protocols like BGP (Border Gateway Protocol), which propagates reachability information across the internet's tens of thousands of independent networks, each called an Autonomous System (AS).
+BGP was designed in 1989 by Kirk Lougheed and Yakov Rekhter and remains the glue that holds the internet's routing together -- despite being famously described as held together by "the good intentions of network operators."

 TCP: Reliable Delivery

-IP alone does not guarantee reliable delivery — packets can be dropped, duplicated, or arrive out of order.
-TCP (Transmission Control Protocol) sits above IP and provides reliable, ordered delivery.
+IP alone does not guarantee reliable delivery -- packets can be dropped, duplicated, or arrive out of order.
+TCP (Transmission Control Protocol), defined by Vint Cerf and Bob Kahn in their foundational 1974 paper and standardized in RFC 793 (1981), sits above IP and provides reliable, ordered delivery.

 TCP also implements flow control (slowing transmission if the receiver's buffer is full) and congestion control (slowing transmission if the network is congested, detected by packet loss or round-trip time increases).
+The original congestion control algorithm was developed by Van Jacobson in 1988 after a series of "congestion collapse" events nearly brought the early internet to a halt.
+Modern variants like BBR (Bottleneck Bandwidth and Round-trip propagation time), developed by Google in 2016, use more sophisticated models to optimize throughput.
 These mechanisms make TCP highly reliable but introduce overhead and latency compared to UDP.

 UDP: Fast, Unreliable Delivery

-UDP (User Datagram Protocol) sends packets without establishing a connection, without acknowledgment, and without retransmission.
+UDP (User Datagram Protocol), defined in RFC 768 (1980), sends packets without establishing a connection, without acknowledgment, and without retransmission.
 What arrives, arrives; what is lost, is lost.
 This makes UDP faster and lower-latency than TCP, at the cost of reliability.

 UDP is appropriate when real-time performance matters more than perfect delivery: video calls, live streaming, online gaming, DNS queries.
 A dropped frame in a video call is better than a delayed one; a retransmission would arrive too late to be useful.

-QUIC (Quick UDP Internet Connections), developed by Google and standardized by the IETF as HTTP/3, runs over UDP but implements reliability and security at the application layer, providing TCP-like reliability with lower latency.
-It is now used for a significant portion of Google's traffic and is deployed by many major content providers.
+QUIC (Quick UDP Internet Connections), developed by Jim Roskind at Google and standardized by the IETF as HTTP/3 in RFC 9000 (2021), runs over UDP but implements reliability and security at the application layer, providing TCP-like reliability with lower latency.
+QUIC eliminates the separate TLS handshake by building encryption into the transport protocol itself, reducing the initial connection setup from two to three round trips (TCP + TLS) to just one.
+It now carries a significant portion of global web traffic -- Cloudflare reported that over 30% of its HTTP traffic used HTTP/3 as of 2023.

 DNS: The Internet's Address Book